 In addition her private practice work, Cecilia provides consultation, training and supervision to, clinical psychology doctoral students, post-doctoral psychologists and licensed professionals.

-Dr. Maria Eguia-Brusco, completed her undergraduate degree at Georgetown University and her Doctorate degree in Child Clinical Psychology at Pennsylvania State University.
-She subsequently completed a postdoctoral fellowship at Bradley Hospital affiliated with Brown Medical School.
-Dr. Eguia-Brusco has previously worked in outpatient and inpatient settings, daycare programs, and schools.
-She works primarily with children, adolescents, and families and specializes in anxiety disorders.
+Dr. Maria Eguia-Brusco completed her undergraduate degree at Georgetown University and her Doctorate degree in child clinical psychology at Pennsylvania State University.
+She subsequently completed a postdoctoral fellowship at Bradley Hospital’s Early Childhood Clinical Research Center, affiliated with Brown Medical School.
+Dr. Eguia-Brusco has previously worked in outpatient and inpatient settings, daycare programs, and public and charter schools.

 Dr. Allison Mattison completed her undergraduate degree at Boston College and her Doctorate degree in Clinical Psychology at the University of Hartford.
 Dr. Mattison has previously worked in outpatient and inpatient settings as well as a clinical day treatment school.
 She works primarily with children, adolescents, and families conducting therapy and psychological evaluations.
 She has a strong interest in treating anxiety and depression along with trauma and PTSD.
 She has expertise in trauma-focused cognitive-behavioral therapy (TF-CBT).